 “Thanks,” I said adjusting my reading glasses and grabbing the cup.
 I brought the beverage over to the uncomfortable couch where I was sitting and placed the lid on top.
 I picked up my laptop and began typing up an article where I had left off.

 I ended up running into another co-worker by the Keurig in the kitchenette who was warming up a leftover snack in the microwave, which always strongly smelled like the thing the last person who used it put in to it.
-I greeted her with a familiar grin, since she had sat right across from my desk when I was an intern on the other side of the office. (more…)
+I greeted her with a familiar grin since she had sat right across from my desk when I was an intern on the other side of the office.
+Continue reading “The Adult At The Keurig”→

 The cool breeze that subtly rustled through the tall palm trees on that Sunday morning greeted us as we made our way to the small restaurant.
 We had gotten up at a decent time to eat brunch and then spend the rest day together, but there was still a line waiting outside of the door with potential patrons holding white lettering printed on bright orange mugs filled with coffee.